Weezer: The "Teal Album" and the "Black Album" (2018–2019)

 Following a persistent Twitter campaign by a fan, Weezer released a cover of Toto's song "Africa" on May 29, 2018.
 Prior to this, the band released a cover of "Rosanna" to "troll" their fans.
 "Africa" reached number one on the Billboard Alternative Songs chart in August 2018, becoming the band's first number-one single since "Pork and Beans" in 2008.
 Two days later, on August 10, Toto responded by releasing a cover of Weezer's single "Hash Pipe".
 "Africa" eventually peaked at No. 51 on the Billboard Hot 100.
 The success of the "Africa" cover led Weezer to record an album of covers, the Teal Album, a surprise album released on January 24, 2019.
-The album was a commercial success as it peaked at No. 4 on the Billboard 200.
-In addition, all tracks charted on the Hot Rock and Alternative Songs chart.
+The album was a commercial success with all tracks charting on the Hot Rock and Alternative Songs chart.

 On September 20, 2018, Weezer released "California Snow" as a single for the 2018 film Spell.
 It was chosen as the closing track for the "Black Album".
 On October 11, 2018, Weezer released "Can't Knock the Hustle", the lead single from their upcoming album.
-On November 21, they released the second single, "Zombie Bastards", and announced the "Black Album", produced by Dave Sitek and scheduled for March 1, 2019.
+On November 21, they released the second single, "Zombie Bastards", and announced the "Black Album", produced by Dave Sitek and released on March 1, 2019.
 An arena tour of the U.S. with the Pixies and supporting and international tour dates were also announced.
 On February 21, they released "High as a Kite" and "Living in LA" as the next singles.
 They would later play them on NPR Music to promote the album for their series of Tiny Desk Concerts.